 It was a weird request.
 My friend Mary Ann asked if she could borrow some pickle juice.
 Huh?
 Who keeps pickle juice?

-The purpose of pickle juice is to keep the pickles fresh and flavorful, so when the pickles are gone, out goes the juice, right?
-That’s a practice that makes Mary Ann go ballistic.
+The purpose of pickle juice is to keep the pickles fresh and flavorful.
+And when the pickles are gone, out goes the juice, right?
+That practice that makes Mary Ann cringe.

 Here’s the deal: Mary Ann is famous for her potato salad.
 She makes ten pounds at a time and it disappears faster than homemade ice cream on a hot summer day.
 Her secret (which she confides to only a chosen few*) is sweet pickle juice.
 Not pickles, not relish—only the juice.
 And lots of it.